 The results of the survey show another interesting thing: most Uber drivers are not satisfied with their earnings and based on the numbers above, this isn’t too surprising.

-70% of all drivers gave Uber three or fewer stars (out of five) on income satisfaction.
+- 70% of all drivers gave Uber three or fewer stars (out of five) on income satisfaction.

-The average satisfaction rating by drivers is only 2.9 stars out of five.
+- The average satisfaction rating by drivers is only 2.9 stars out of five.

 If Uber wants to retain their drivers and bring on more, they’re going to have to do a whole lot better.
 So are drivers sticking around?

 On average, 46.4% of Uber drivers stay with the company for less than one year.
 23.5% say they have driven for Uber for one year, 19.2% for two years and only 11% have stuck around for three years or more.